Vedant-011/MDM-TA-2_CASE-STUDY_NETFLIX_CLONE/README.md

 * **CSS3:** Custom styling, Flexbox for complex layouts, hover effects, and external font integration.

 ## 📚 Academic Context
-This project was built as a practical application of UI design and web architecture principles for the Fundamentals of Web Programming curriculum at YCCE.
+This project was built as a practical application of UI design and web architecture principles for the Fundamentals of Web Programming.

 ## 👨‍💻 Author
-**Vedant Saraf** ```
+**Vedant Saraf**

-### How to use this:
-1. In VS Code, create a new file in your main `NETFLIX CLONE` folder.
-2. Name it exactly `README.md`.
-3. Paste the code above and save it.

-Would you like me to give you the exact terminal commands to initialize your Git repository and push this project up to GitHub?